Euphonik

-DJ Themba, also known as Euphonik (born 6 December 1983), is a South African DJ, music producer, and radio presenter.
+Themba Mbongeni Nkosi (born 6 December 1983), also known as Euphonik, is a South African DJ and music producer.
 He is known mostly for playing house music under the alias Euphonik.

 Early life

 Nkosi was born in Mpumalanga, South Africa in 6 December 1983.
 He spent his childhood in Likazi, later moving to Klerksdorp, and then Benoni.
-His early love of music was fueled by artists his father listened to – the likes of The Spinners, Marvin Gaye, Stimela, and Hugh Masekela.
+His early love of music was fuelled by artists his father listened to – the likes of The Spinners, Marvin Gaye, Stimela, and Hugh Masekela.
 He started DJing during his late teens and quickly established himself in the club music scene.
 It wasn't long before his mixes achieved radio play, initially on regional station YFM.
 He was then offered the opportunity to host his own shows on national radio station 5FM.